A bowl of dip, with Crab

 The one thing I was wise enough to do before we paid our tab was to inquire about the ingredients for Coosaw Island Creamy Cold Crab Dip.
 Our waitress was all too happy to yank a tired looking African American man in his 60s out of the kitchen to talk to me.
 He was cautious at first, perhaps because he thought I was about to make a complaint, but his trepidation soon turned to elation when I asked for his recipe.
 The recipe as I present it here is without traditional mayonnaise as an ingredient and tweaked slightly.
 It can be heated to serve as a hot appetizer, or chilled as I intend it herein.
 It is EXCELLENT piped into choux pastry as a savory profiterole…

-A bowl of dip, with Crab
+A bowl of dip, with lots of Crab, zested lemon, and captains wafer crackers.

 Coosaw Island Creamy Cold Crab Dip